denfrost/AudioSpline/README.md

 Set your Sound Cue in the Details panel.
 Then click Compile and Save.

 Drag the BP_AudioSpline Actor into the world and add as many spline points as you need.
 To add a spline point drag one of the X,Y,Z arrows while holding alt key on your keyboard.
 Alternatevely you can add a spline point anywhere on the spline by right click on it.

+### Modifying the parameters
+Once you have created the instance of the object in the world, you will be able to see the exposed variables on the detail panel (you have to scroll down a bit).

 ## How it works
 It's an Actor Class that inherits from AAmbientSound.